-On Tuesday 16 October 2012, Kenya will host South Africa’s Bafana Bafana in an international friendly that will be played at the Nyayo National Stadium from 1900hrs local time in what will be the first meeting ever between the two on Kenyan soil.
+On Tuesday 16 October 2012, Kenya will host South Africa’s Bafana Bafana in an international friendly at the Nyayo National Stadium from 1900hrs local time in what will be the first meeting ever between the two on Kenyan soil.

 Unlike in the shorter version of Rugby - Sevens, Kenya and South Africa do not meet regularly in football.